umar112farook/GetVMDetails/README.md

 	cd GetVMDetails

-9. Run the below command to see the output in console
+9. Run the below command to and enter the required paramters values

         .\GetVMdetails.ps1